The Originals

 TK's Coffee and the Kid Who Lost His Mind

 Here's where it gets really fun.
 Taylen "TK" Kinney is a 17-year-old basketball player with Overtime Elite.
 Someone asks him to rate his coffee.
 He looks at it, pauses, does this little hand wave, and goes "six... seven."
 Completely straight-faced.
-And that was it — suddenly 67 wasn't just a song, it was a rating system.
+And that was it.
+Suddenly 67 wasn't just a song, it was a rating system.
 Your haircut?
-67. That sunset?
-67. Your mom's cooking?
-Probably a 67 (sorry Mom).
-It became this beautiful universal scale where everything is kind of great and kind of whatever at the same time.
+6-7.
+That sunset?
+6-7.
+Your mom's cooking?
+Probably a 6-7 (sorry Mom).
+It became this beautiful universal scale that worked for absolutely everything.

 And then Maverick Trevillian happened.
 This kid is at an AAU basketball game in March 2025.
 A camera points at him.
 And he just absolutely goes off.
 Arms everywhere, screaming "67!" like his life depends on it.
-The video does millions of views overnight and suddenly every kid in America is doing their own version.
+The video does millions of views overnight and suddenly every kid on the planet is doing their own version.
 Teachers started banning it in class, which obviously only made it bigger.
 Maverick went from a regular kid at a basketball game to a genuine internet legend in about 12 hours.
-The whole thing was so pure — he was just genuinely that excited, and it was contagious.
+The whole thing was so pure.
+He was just genuinely that excited, and it was contagious.

 Conspiracy Corner